sierra187/research_fall2020/README.md

 Week 7 (10/27 - 11/03):
 - Created different types of sparse and dense databases (exactly one point at each index, very sparse, sparse that fades).
 Each of these performed extremely well on the model, better than just dense and sparse.
 - Started importing data from the chicago crimes map database

+Week 8 (11/03 - 11/10):
+- Model now uses a uniformly random distribution of the 5 different types of databases
+- Model now has 3 classes: very sparse (<40% of indices in db have points), sparse (>=40% and <100%), and dense (100%)
+- Tried working with chicago crimes map database, still trying to figure out how to make the data smaller